27 Oct Differences Between CBD vs THC: Do you need THC in your CBD supplement?

 How does CBD work in the body?

-If THC were the perfect puzzle pieces to the receptor-signal system, CBD would be the “close enough” match.
+If THC were the perfect puzzle pieces to the receptor signal system, CBD would be the “close enough” match.
 THC fits perfectly with its receptor.
 CBD, however, sits imperfectly inside of the CB1 receptors and instead acts as an antagonist, effectively blocking THC from binding to those sites.
-For those consuming cannabis plants with higher levels of THC, the CBD would in effect reduce the total strength of that specific strain.

-Now that you have learned the differences between CBD and THC, it’s time to learn about the differences between Hemp and Marijuana.
+Now that you have learned the differences between CBD vs THC, it’s time to learn about the differences between Hemp and Marijuana.

 It has been suggested that the cannabinoids in cannabis work best when they interact with your body as a group, along with the terpenes, flavonoids, and other chemical components found naturally in the plant.
 This is commonly called the entourage effect.

 The entourage effect is one of the key principles to healthy living.
 How come?
-Just as you don’t only eat one kind of food or vegetable your body will respond best to a full exposure of cannabinoids.
+Just as you don’t only eat one kind of food, your body will respond best to a full exposure of cannabinoids.
 Biology tends to respond best when there’s a full palette for it to interact with.

 Pure CBD hemp oil contains a number of different cannabinoids at varying levels as well as all the other natural components of the hemp plant.
 This allows the body to process the hemp oil as it would the complete hemp plant.

-Many of HempMeds® CBD oil products feature full-spectrum hemp oil that includes all the same constituents as the hemp plant itself, providing the varied cannabinoids the entourage effect needs to be effective.
-When you’re inside the shop.
-A common first-time purchase is our Blue Label RSHO™.
-That’s a good place to start if you’re trying CBD for the first time.
+Many of HempMeds® CBD oil products feature full spectrum CBD oil that includes all the same constituents as the hemp plant itself, providing the varied cannabinoids the entourage effect needs to be effective, as well as terpenes, flavonoids, and essential vitamins and minerals.

 Full Spectrum CBD Oil

 You’re probably read or heard the term ‘full spectrum’ when researching cannabis.
 All it means is that the entirety of the plant’s compounds was preserved during processing.
-We’ll use our Blue, Green, and Gold Label RSHO as an example to explain it.
-We’ll start with the
+We’ll use our Blue, Green, and Gold Label RSHO™ as an example to explain it.